Road Trip (2000 film): Home media

-The film's R-rated and unrated cuts were released on DVD and VHS by DreamWorks Home Entertainment during December 2000.
+The film's R-rated and unrated cuts were released on DVD and VHS by DreamWorks Home Entertainment in December 2000.
 The unrated cut featured stronger nudity, including additional shots of bare-naked breasts, as well as shots of women's bare vaginas.
 In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Road Trip and all 58 other live-action films DreamWorks had released since 1997, following its $1.6 billion-dollar acquisition of the company's live-action assets.
 The deal included the rights to the film's successor EuroTrip, another live-action DreamWorks release.
 Paramount Home Entertainment subsequently released Road Trip on Blu-ray on May 12, 2012.
 Kino Lorber were later sublicensed the home video rights for a 4K UHD edition of the film, which was released on June 24, 2025.
 This release included the film's R-rated cut and unrated cut, with the unrated cut having a new Blu-ray master by Paramount Pictures.

 The film was made available on Paramount's subscription streaming service Paramount+, which launched in 2021, in addition to being made available on their free streaming service Pluto TV.

-Sequels
+Related film and sequel

-A loose follow-up entitled EuroTrip was released on February 20, 2004.
-The film received mixed reviews and ultimately flopped at the box office.
+A related film, titled EuroTrip, was released on February 20, 2004.
+It received mixed reviews and ultimately flopped at the box office.

 A direct-to-video sequel entitled Beer Pong was released on August 11, 2009, by Paramount Famous Productions.
 Only two of the original cast or crew appear in the sequel film, DJ Qualls as Kyle Edwards and Rhoda Griffis as Tour Group Mom.